What’s the Difference Between Fully-Insured, Self-Insured, and Level-Funded Health Plans?

 Generally, fully-insured plans are subject to greater regulation.
 That’s because self-insured plans aren’t subject to most state insurance regulations or the Affordable Care Act’s “essential health benefits” requirement.
 Instead, they’re regulated by the federal Employee Retirement Income Security Act (ERISA).

 So, if a state regulation mandates that traditional health care plans provide certain benefits, a self-insured plan is exempt.
 You could save money by not offering that benefit.
-Bear in mind, though, that offering fewer benefits could hurt your recruitment and retention efforts.
+Bear in mind, though, that providing fewer benefits could hurt your recruitment and retention efforts.

 Note: Both fully-insured and self-insured health care plans are subject to the federal No Surprises Act, which protects consumers from surprise “balance billing” when getting emergency care, non-emergency care from out-of-network providers at in-network facilities, or air ambulance services from out-of-network providers.
 Among other things, it establishes a process for determining the amount an insurer must pay a provider for a covered but out-of-network service.